-Assessment Non-attending student: Written exams + Financial Statement Analysis of an unlisted firms of the BZ province with Revenue higher than 10 Million EURO Attending students: Midterm and Final written exam, Assignments, Group Project Assessment language English Evaluation criteria and Not Attending Students Not attending students are evaluated through criteria for awarding marks Not attending students are evaluated through: 1) a final exam (100%) that covers the following textbook Chapters: 1, 2, 8, 9, 10, 11, 12, 18, 20 2) Financial Statement Analysis of an unlisted firms of the BZ province with Revenue higher than 10 Million EURO Attending Students Midterm 15 or 25%, Final 35 or 45%, Group Assignments 30%, Professionalism 10%.
+Assessment Non-attending student: Written exams + Financial Statement Analysis of an unlisted firms of the BZ province with Revenue higher than 10 million EURO Attending students: Midterm and Final written exam, Assignments, Group Project Assessment language English Evaluation criteria and Not Attending Students criteria for awarding marks Not attending students are evaluated through: 1) Written exam (80%) that covers the following textbook Chapters: 1, 2, 8, 9, 10, 11, 12, 18, 20 2) Assignment (20%) Financial Statement Analysis of an unlisted firms of the BZ province with Revenue higher than 10 million EURO to be submitted by the day before the exam date Attending Students Midterm 15 or 25%, Final 35 or 45%, Group Assignments 30%, Professionalism 10%.
 Your total grade will weigh the final exam more heavily if you do better on the final than on the midterm exam.
-That is, your final score in the class will be determined using the following formula: Final score = $0.30 \times$ (score group assig.) + $0.10 \times$ (score professionalism) + Max $\{0.15 \times$ midterm exam score + $0.45 \times$ final exam score, $0.25 \times$ midterm exam score + $0.35 \times$ final exam score}
+That is, your final score in the class will be determined using the following formula: Final score = $0.30 \times (\text{score group assig.}) + 0.10 \times (\text{score})$ professionalism) + Max {0.15 × midterm exam score + $0.45 \times \text{final exam score}$, $0.25 \times \text{midterm exam}$ score + 0.35 × final exam score}

-Required readings FINANCIAL STATEMENT ANALYSIS AND SECURITY VALUATION Edition: 5 Authors: Stephen H Penman ISBN: 9780071326407 Supplementary readings Also, for most course topics, I will provide additional readings and exercise
+Required readings FINANCIAL VALUATION Edition: 5 Authors: Step ISBN: 978007 AND SECURITY Supplementary readings Also, for most course topics, I will provide additional readings and exercises.